ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 Tinker's Satchel is a general content pack, containing assorted items, equipments, interactables, artifacts, and skill variants.
 In total, this mod includes:

-- 47 items/equipments:
+- 45 items/equipments:
-	- 8 tier-1,
+	- 7 tier-1,
 	- 10 tier-2,
 	- 7 tier-3,
-	- 1 boss item,
 	- 6 equipments,
 	- 5 lunar items,
 	- 4 lunar equipments,
 	- 3 tier-1 void,
 	- 3 tier-2 void,
 	- 3 tier-3 void;
-- 2 interactables:
+- 1 interactable:
-	- 2 drones;
+	- 1 drone;
 - 8 skill variants:
 	- 3 for Commando,
 	- 2 for Huntress,
 	- and 3 for Engineer;
-- 6 artifacts;
+- 5 artifacts;
-- and 3 other features:
+- and 2 other features:
 	- a UI tweak,
-	- an off-by-default module allowing one-shot protection while cursed,
+	- and an off-by-default module allowing one-shot protection while cursed.
-	- and a module allowing easy changes to equipment max charges.

 Short summaries are provided below.
 For a full description of each item, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/ContentSummary.md